 Today marks the #Apollo50th anniversary!
 On 20 July 1969 EDT, a crewed @NASA spacecraft landed on the #LunarSurface for the first time in history.
 This iconic moment has, and will continue to, inspire further #SpaceExploration and scientific discovery#Apollo50th #MoonLanding pic.twitter.com/PP6cRDiQvt

 The United Nations marked the anniversary remembering the visit that Armstrong, Aldrin and Collins paid to the global organization’s New York headquarters several weeks after their return to Earth.

 Then-U.N.
 Secretary-General U Thant hosted the astronauts’ visit on 13 August, 1969 and said they had “already taken their place in that select roster of men, who down through the centuries have demonstrated the power of man’s vision, man’s purpose, and man’s determination.”

-Taking note of his surroundings, Armstrong made a pitch for world peace.
+Taking note of his surroundings during the U.N. visit, Armstrong made a pitch for world peace.

 “I can tell that you share with us, the hope that we citizens of Earth, who can solve the problems of leaving Earth, can also solve the problems of staying on it,” he said.